 Salt lamps are not a bad idea, same with houseplants if you live in a non-moldy location

-Disclaimer: I do not claim to have invented this on my own.
-I credit the Lord and Lady for leading me to it.
+I credit the Lord and Lady for leading me to all of this.

 Evidence of corruption: